theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/register-rfc-server-in-sap-releases-in-kernel-release-720-and-higher.md

 ---
-title: Register an RFC Server in SAP Releases with Kernel Release 720 and higher
+title: Register an RFC Server in SAP with Kernel Release 720 and higher
 description: Registering RFC Server in SAP Releases in Kernel Release 720 and higher
 ---